fentec-project/CiFEr/README.md

     mpz_t max;
     mpz_init_set_ui(max, 10);
     cfe_uniform_sample_vec(&v, max);
-    ````
+    ```

 ## Use the scheme (examples)
 Please note that all the examples below omit error handling.
 All functions
 which can fail return a `cfe_error` (its definition is in `errors.h` header,
 located in the `internal` directory) which is non-zero if the function
 encountered an error.

+Additionally, all examples also omit memory freeing.
+In CiFEr, all functions
+which allocate memory for their results (passed as input parameters) have the
+suffix `_init` and have a corresponding function with the suffix `_free`.
+All other functions expect their inputs to be already initialized and do not
+allocate any memory the user would need to free manually.

 ##### Using a single input scheme
 The example below demonstrates how to use single input scheme instances.